 Other Board Members

-Greg Mann (Director) has over 20 years of management experience in organisations that conduct research and develop and market valuable new products, services and technologies globally.
-Currently, he is the General Manager of ArborGen Australasia.
-ArborGen is the leading global supplier of conventional and advanced genetic tree seedlings to the forestry sector.
+Greg Mann (Director) has over 25 years of management experience in organisations that conduct research and develop and market valuable new products, services and technologies globally.
+Currently, he is the General Manager of ArborGen Australasia, a leading supplier of conventional and advanced genetic tree seedlings to the forestry sector.
 Greg has a BSc (Hons) from Victoria University and has completed executive training programmes at Darden Business School and the Massachusetts Institute of Technology.

-Stana Pezic (Director) has over 25 years’ experience in financial management, general management, business planning and strategy, process change and information systems spanning a broad range of industries including forestry and wood processing.
-She is currently General Manager – Retail Finance for Genesis Energy.
-Her previous governance roles include Plant and Food Research Ltd and Kaipara District Council.
-Ms Pezic is a chartered accountant and has a BCom and DipBus from Auckland University.
+Stana Pezic (Director) has over 25 years’ experience in financial management and general management.
+She has experience as a CFO of companies in a range of industries including aged care, utilities, manufacturing and retail; and was previously a Director Plant and Food Research Ltd. Ms Pezic is a chartered accountant and has a BCom and DipBus from Auckland University.